Minute Taker

-Benjamin John McGarvey (born 22 December 1981), known under the stage name Minute Taker, is an English recording artist.
-He has released three albums: Too Busy Framing (2008), Last Things (2013) and Wolf Hours (2022) along with several EPs, including Reconstruction (2017), and a series of albums available exclusively through a subscription plan named Secret Songs.
+Benjamin John McGarvey (born 22 December 1981), known professionally as Minute Taker, is an English recording artist.
+He has released four albums: Too Busy Framing (2008), Last Things (2013), Wolf Hours (2022) and The Oblivion (2026) along with several EPs, including Reconstruction (2017), and a series of albums available exclusively through a subscription plan named Secret Songs.

 Early life and musical influences

 McGarvey grew up in the Shropshire countryside.
 His interest in music began at the age of 12 when he started playing a piano in the basement of his family home.
 After having some music lessons, he preferred playing by ear and began writing his own songs.
 He has described how songwriting helped him to come to terms with his sexuality as a young teenager.

 He told DNA Magazine in 2021 how he always loved 1980s music: "When I was a teenager in the '90s I was particularly uncool because the '80s were so unfashionable at that point.
 When I was 16 and went to college I got into a lot of alternative singer-songwriters like Kate Bush, Tori Amos, Björk and PJ Harvey.
 I pretty much taught myself how to play piano by sitting down and working out their songs".
 After college he went on to study contemporary music at university.